rust-lang/rfcs/text/0000-natvis.md

 `rustc -C natvis=path/to/file/a.natvis -C natvis=path/to/file/b.natvis -Z unstable-options`

 `.natvis` files that contain spaces or commas within the path will be quoted to ensure the path remains valid when passing command line options to rustc.

 The `CrateRoot` type would also need to be updated to account for `.natvis` files for crates within the dependency graph.
-To reflect this a new type `pub struct NatvisFile` will be created to ensure the contents of a `.natvis` file can be serialized and stored in the crate metadata.
 The `CrateRoot` would contain the field, `natvis_files: Lazy<[NatvisFile]>`.
+The new type `pub struct NatvisFile` will be created to ensure the contents of a `.natvis` file can be serialized and stored in the crate metadata.

+There are a couple of reasons why the contents of a `.natvis` file passed into rustc will be serialized and encoded in the crate metadata.

+First, Cargo is not the only build system used with Rust.
+There are others such as Bazel and Meson that support directly driving Rust.
+That might be a minor issue to the wider community but for the people that are working on those systems it is beneficial to pass this information through crate metadata.
+That way, the information enters the dependency graph only at the leaf nodes, and the code building the dependency graph doesn't need to know how or why it flows through the dependency graph.

+Secondly, there's also been interest within the community of supporting binary crate packages.
+That is, compiling crates to rlibs, and then passing around rlibs directly and not rebuilding the entire library.
+Having to ensure that `.natvis` files are always passed along with rlibs as well could become very difficult especially when other debugger visualizations also become supported such as GDB's debugger scripts and WinDbg's JavaScript debugger scripts.
+Packaging these sorts of things in the `rmeta` for an `rlib` is simple, reliable and seems like the "right" thing to do here.

-Another change that would need to be made here is to add a new field to the `CrateInfo` type, `pub natvis_files: FxHashMap<StableCrateId, Vec<NatvisFile>>`.
-This will allow the `MsvcLinker` type to query the list of Natvis files that exist within the crate dependency graph and add the `/NATVIS` linker argument for each `.natvis` file.
-This will also be the stage at which the Natvis files for each crate are copied to the target directory which they will be linked from.
-For example, in a debug build, the `.natvis` files will be copied to `target/debug/deps/natvis`.
+Another change that would need to be made here is to add a new field to the `CrateInfo` type, `pub natvis_files: FxHashSet<NatvisFile>`.
+This will allow the `MsvcLinker` type to query the list of Natvis files that exist within the crate dependency graph.
+This will be the stage at which the `.natvis` files that were previously encoded and stored in the `CrateMetadata` for a given crate dependency, will be decoded and have the contents written to a new file in the `target` directory.
+The path of this new file will be what is passed to the `/NATVIS` linker flag.
+For example, in a debug build, the contents of the `.natvis` files that were encoded in the crate metadata will be written to new files in the directory `target/debug/deps/natvis`.
-Each `.natvis` file that is copied over to the new directory will have a new name to ensure it is unique across `.natvis` files for all crates.
-The naming scheme will be `<crate_name>-<stable_crate_id>-<file_name>-<count>.natvis`.
+Each `.natvis` file that is written will have a new name to ensure it is unique across `.natvis` files for all crates.
+The naming scheme will be `<crate_name>-<hash>.natvis`.
+The `<hash>` value will be the hash of the contents of the Natvis file.

 # Drawbacks
 [drawbacks]: #drawbacks